 This prediction is an example of a hypothesis.
 A hypothesis is a testable explanation that describes the answer to a scientific question.
 Hypotheses should be based on observations and research.
 When something is testable, we can determine the answer with an experiment.
 Jenner needed to put this hypothesis to the test.

 To test his hypothesis, Jenner infected people with cowpox and then attempted smallpox variolation.
 His unfortunate first test subject was an eight-year-old boy named James, the son of his gardener (this was before the development of modern-day bioethics).
-Jenner infected James with cowpox from one of his milkmaids.
+Jenner infected James with cowpox from one of his milkmaids and then with smallpox.
 Which result would have confirmed Jenner’s hypothesis?

 Luckily, the boy was fine!
 After he’d recovered from a minor cowpox infection and was variolated for smallpox, he showed no signs of smallpox infection!
 Jenner didn’t stop there.
 A single successful result isn’t enough to prove anything.
 So, he tested out his hypothesis on additional 23 people, all of whom proved to be immune to smallpox.
 And unlike the old variolation method, cowpox was much less dangerous.